benasse/sparrow/content/docs/troubleshoot/create-service-users-fail.md

 497): Read timed out. (read timeout=10)"], "stdout": "", "stdout_lines": []}
 ```
 ### Possible cause
-The write speed of the sd card is a bit slow
+The write speed of the sd card is a bit slow, or your raspberry is a bit hot due to the install and under-clocks itself to cool.

 ### Resolution
 #### 1. Increase timeout